-- Continue to develop the Joint Recycling and Waste Management Strategy for Merseyside to ensure that partnerships work to a common goal. - Produce and publish seasonal updates and an Annual Report to monitor the Authority's performance and the quality of its services. - When working in partnership ensure that Members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the Authority. - When working in partnership: - Ensure that there is clarity about the legal status of the partnership through formal agreements such as an Inter Authority Agreement. - Ensure that protocols are in place to make clear the extent of a representative's authority to bind their organisation to partner decisions.
+- Continue to develop the A Zero Waste Strategy for the Liverpool City Region (LCR) to endeavour to agree that key partnerships work to a common goal. - Produce and publish seasonal updates and an Annual Report to monitor the Authority's performance and the quality of its services. - When working in partnership ensure that Members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the Authority. - When working in partnership: - Ensure that there is clarity about the legal status of the partnership through formal agreements such as an Inter Authority Agreement or Memorandum of Understanding. - Ensure that protocols are in place to make clear the extent of a representative's authority to bind their organisation to partner decisions.